 Dec.
 25: Christmas

 You know that birthday cake (🎂) you always insert in your “Happy Birthday!” tweets?
 It’s actually a shortcake: a layered, strawberry and whipped cream-filled sponge cake topped with whipped frosting.
-Come Christmastime, the beloved shortcake becomes a Christmas cake, the staple of the holiday season!
-Don’t forget to reserve your 🍗 dinner!
+Come Christmas time, the beloved shortcake becomes a Christmas cake, the staple of the holiday season!
+Plus don’t forget to reserve your 🍗 dinner from KFC.

 🎂 = sho-to ke-ki (shortcake, Japan’s most popular cake)